Credit: 2010 USCG CPO Patrick Kelly. BP Deepwater Horizon oil spill.

 We design science-based programs with people

-We work with people who have first-hand experience dealing with illnesses from exposures to oil-chemical pollutants, with academic training in health fields, and who live in petrochemical-producing regions or ones directly harmed by large oil spills or industrial disasters.
+We work with people who have experienced illnesses from exposures to oil-chemical pollutants, who live in petrochemical-producing regions or have been directly harmed by large oil spills or industrial disasters, or who have academic or medical training in health fields.

 We make science accessible